 Raidou really didn’t know where to start with Satomi.

 In his general experience, Intel agents were either stunning or blandly unremarkable — Kurenai was the former; Oita, the department commander, was definitely the latter — but Satomi took a sharp left from standard.
 The pale skin, short stature, and delicate bone structure were typical Uchiha, along with a personality like a bitten snake.
-Her head was shaved nearly to the scalp, leaving only an aggressive suggestion of hair.
+Her head was shaved nearly to the scalp, leaving only an aggressive suggestion of dark hair.
 A dozen healed holes in her earlobes marked the former presence of piercings.
 She looked more like a Yakuza than a shinobi, minus the tattoos.

 Katsuko probably would have loved her.

 She and Kakashi also seemed inclined to circle each other like territorial cats.
 But for a mission where accurate recall was crucial, Raidou would take all the Sharingan he could get.

 Genma and Ginta chose seats for themselves, and Usagi launched into a rapid fire explanation of the details Kuroda had handed down.
 Kurenai interjected with her own thoughts; Satomi sliced the conversation short whenever it started to derail.
 Both lieutenants readily offered their own commentary — Genma’s, thoughtful and clear; Ginta’s, incisive but occasionally confusing — and Raidou threw in his own ideas.

 They were young teams, with fledgling leaders, but as information flew between them, Raidou found himself fighting down an impatient smile.
 A sane infiltration needed weeks of planning, veteran commanders, and concrete information from a source other than a one-armed kunoichi with very good reason to murder them all.
 But this was ANBU: sanity optional.
 They’d crack Kiri open and bring the bones back for Konoha, and they’d do it with rookies.